DistributedSystemsGroup/zoe/docs/architecture.rst

 * zoe master: the core component that performs application scheduling and talks to Swarm
 * zoe observer: listens to events from Swarm and looks for idle resources to free automatically
-* zoe-web: the web client interface
 * zoe: command-line client

-The command line client and the web interface are the user-facing components of Zoe, while the master and the observer are the back ends.
+The command line client is the main user-facing component of Zoe, while the master and the observer are the back ends.

 The Zoe master is the core component of Zoe and communicates with the clients by using a REST API.
 It manages users, applications and executions.
 Users submit *application descriptions* for execution.
 Inside the Master, a scheduler keeps track of available resources and execution requests, and applies a